Code-Institute-Submissions/Naqij-Macrame-Quiz_SepResub/README.md

  ### Scoreboard

-+ This page includes the total score that 1 scores.
++ This page includes the total score that user has scored.
 There are also couple of usefull buttons to navigate such as "Play Again" and "Exit" button.
+Clicking on the "Exit" button will take the user to the home page.

     ![Save Result](assets/images/webpage/result-page.JPG)